2017 Volkswagen Golf GTI Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Volkswagen Golf GTI, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Volkswagen Golf GTI, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Volkswagen's Golf GTI is routinely the hot-hatch to beat.
 It sports a 210-hp 2.0-liter turbo in both six-speed manual and automatic and has an optional Sport mode for increased performance, ensuring there is an option available for anyone’s preference.
 While it may not be the fastest hot-hatch on the market these days, starting out at just $25,815, it still provides some of the best bang for the buck around.